-Histopathological examination of the livers of mice and rats across three separate gavage studies of 28-day (Butenhoff et al., 2012; Foreman et al., 2009; van Otterdijk, 2007a) or 90-day (Butenhoff et al., 2012; van Otterdijk, 2007b) exposure duration revealed significant, dose-dependent alterations and lesions (see Table 3-7 and Figure 3-6).
+Histopathological examination of the livers of mice and rats across three separate gavage studies of 28-day (Butenhoff et al., 2012a; Foreman et al., 2009; van Otterdijk, 2007a) or 90-day (Butenhoff et al., 2012a; van Otterdijk, 2007b) exposure duration revealed significant, dose-dependent alterations and lesions (see Table 3-7 and Figure 3-6).

-Both wild-type and hPPARα mice exposed to PFBA for 28 days developed hepatocellular hypertrophy at doses ≥35 mg/kg-day, whereas PPARα null mice did not develop hypertrophic lesions at any dose following 28-day exposures (Foreman et al., 2009).
+Both wild-type and hPPARα mice exposed to PFBA for 28 days developed hepatocellular hypertrophy at doses ≥35 mg/kg-day (incidences of 100% in all doses), whereas PPARα null mice did not develop hypertrophic lesions at any dose following 28-day exposures (Foreman et al., 2009).
 Although the incidence and severity of the hypertrophic lesions were similar between wild-type and hPPARα mice at higher doses, hPPARα mice developed more severe lesions at 35 mg/kg-day than did the wild-type mice (5/10 severe lesions vs. 0/10, respectively).
-Hepatocellular hypertrophy also was observed in 6/10 S-D rats exposed to 150 mg/kg-day PFBA for 28 days (Butenhoff et al., 2012; van Otterdijk, 2007a) and 9/10 rats exposed to 30 mg/kg-day PFBA for 90 days (Butenhoff et al., 2012; van Otterdijk, 2007b).
-In both cases, no lesions were observed in animals following a 21-day recovery period.

-hPPAR α mice were much less susceptible to the development of hepatic focal necrosis following a 28-day exposure to PFBA compared to wild-type mice.
-Wild-type mice developed hepatic focal necrosis (with inflammatory cell infiltration) at 175 mg/kg-day (6/10) and 350 mg/kg-day (9/10), whereas focal necrosis was observed in only 1/10 and 2/10 hPPAR α and PPAR α null mice at 175 and 350 mg/kg-day, respectively (Foreman et al., 2009).
+Hepatocellular hypertrophy also was observed in 6/10 S-D rats exposed to 150 mg/kg-day PFBA for 28 days (Butenhoff et al., 2012a; van Otterdijk, 2007a) and 9/10 rats exposed to 30 mg/kg-day PFBA for 90 days (Butenhoff et al., 2012a; van Otterdijk, 2007b).
+In both cases, no lesions were observed in animals following a 21-day recovery period. hPPARα mice were much less susceptible to the development of hepatic focal necrosis following a 28-day exposure to PFBA compared to wild-type mice.
+Wild-type mice developed hepatic focal necrosis (with inflammatory cell infiltration) at 35 mg/kg-day (1/10), 175 mg/kg-day (6/10) and 350 mg/kg-day (9/10), whereas focal necrosis was observed in only 1/10 (35 and 175 mg/kg-day) and 2/10 (350 mg/kg-day) hPPARα mice (Foreman et al., 2009).
+PPARα null mice only developed focal necrosis in the 175 mg/kg-day (1/10) and 350 mg/kg-day (2/10) dose groups.
 For all strains, most of the necrotic lesions were judged mild in severity.
-By comparison, in rats exposed to PFBA for 28 days, no increase in hepatocellular coagulative necrosis (Butenhoff et al., 2012; van Otterdijk, 2007a) was observed.
-No effects on hepatocellular necrosis in rats were observed following 90-day exposures to PFBA (Butenhoff et al., 2012; van Otterdijk, 2007b).
+By comparison, in rats exposed to PFBA for 28 days, no increase in hepatocellular coagulative necrosis (Butenhoff et al., 2012a; van Otterdijk, 2007a) was observed.
+No effects on hepatocellular necrosis in rats were observed following 90-day exposures to PFBA (Butenhoff et al., 2012a; van Otterdijk, 2007b).

-Following exposure to 350 mg/kg-day for 28 days, centrilobular and periportal vacuolation was observed in PPAR α null and humanized mice, respectively, while no vacuolation was reported for wild-type mice (Foreman et al., 2009).
-No quantitative data were reported for these effects, so examining the dose-response or magnitude of effect across doses was not possible.
-The lack of vacuolation in wild-type animals is consistent with the lack of vacuolation in rats exposed to PFBA for 90 days in (Butenhoff et al., 2012; van Otterdijk, 2007b), where 4/10 control animals were reported to exhibit vacuolation, but incidence dropped to 1/10 in the low-dose group and no vacuolation was observed at higher doses.
-Although the number of studies was small, mice did seem more sensitive to development of hepatocellular lesions compared to rats, possibly owing to the observed differences in toxicokinetics between the two species: Mice are observed to have serum excretion half-lives approximately two times longer than rats at similar exposure levels (see Section 3.14 and Table 3-2 for details).
+Following exposure to 350 mg/kg-day for 28 days, centrilobular and periportal vacuolation was observed in PPARα null and humanized mice, respectively, while no vacuolation was reported for wild-type mice (Foreman et al., 2009).
+Whether these effects occurred at lower doses was not mentioned.
+Further, no quantitative data were reported for these effects, so examining the dose-response or magnitude of effect across doses was not possible.
+The lack of vacuolation in wild-type animals is consistent with the lack of vacuolation in rats exposed to PFBA for 90 days (Butenhoff et al., 2012b; van Otterdijk, 2007b), where 4/10 control animals were reported to exhibit vacuolation, but incidence dropped to 1/10 in the low-dose group and no vacuolation was observed at higher doses.